 SILVERTON SKIJORING presented by The Town of Silverton & Karen Srebacic-Sites Coldwell Banker Distinctive Properties is comprised of a single horse typically guided by an insane person occasionally called a cowboy, cowgirl or a rider, pulling a crazy person on skis who simply hangs onto a tow rope in a manner similar to water skiing but at 35-45+ mph racing through Historic Downtown Silverton Colorado on Notorious Blair Street covered in snow while attempting to get the fastest time with the skier trying to fly over jumps and catch rings on a baton while not crashing and burning!

-Silverton Skijoring is a 501(c)(3) non-profit organization which is run 100% by volunteers.
-Silverton Skijoring hosts an annual family friendly event for the Town of Silverton with the intention of supporting Silverton’s winter economy through recreation-based programming and community-based philanthropy providing our low-income community members with a financial boost in a time of need or crisis.
+Silverton Skijoring is a 501(c)(3) Enterprise Zone Contribution Project which is run 100% by volunteers.
+Silverton Skijoring hosts an annual family friendly event for the Town of Silverton with the intention of supporting Silverton’s winter economy.